Cheung Po Tsai: Battle of the Tiger's Mouth

+The Portuguese however, refused the offer.

 Battle of Chek Lap Kok

 On 20 April 1810 at Furongsha in Guangdong, Cheung Po Tsai formally delivered his fleet and weapons, which now numbered about 280 ships, 2,000 guns and over 25,000 men.
 The Portuguese claimed naught, while the governor of Guangdong Zhang Bailing accepted his surrender.

 As Qing Naval Officer

 Cheung and Ching accepted an amnesty offered by the Qing government, ending their career and allowed to keep the loot.
 Cheung Po Tsai reverted to his former name.
 Afterwards, he was capitulated to the Qing dynasty government and became a captain in the Qing's Guangdong navy, receiving the rank of navy colonel.
 He was given the command of a total of 30 ships, allowed to retain 30 private fleets, and an appointment in Penghu.
 He would spend the rest of his life helping the government to fight other pirates.

 Cheung Po and Ching Shih were later married with Governor Bailing as witness.

 Cheung Po would make future formal visits to the Leal Senado of Macau to meet several of the Portuguese officers who were present at the fighting, among them was Gonçalves Carocha.

 In 1813, Ching Shih gave birth to his son, Cheung Yu Lin.
 She would later have a daughter who was born at an unknown date.